When you’re draw-boring, or just reinforcing a joint, you need a peg that’s strong.

 This process may seem extremely slow written out in-depth like this, but once you get going you’ll be bashing these out in minutes.

-You’re peg will have the natural strength of the grain without any weak points, and you’ll be able to see how well it locks in with its taper and flat facets.
-And the taper will always ensure a good, neat job.
+Your peg will have the natural strength of the grain without any weak points, and you’ll be able to see how well it locks in with its taper and flat facets.
+Plus the taper will always ensure a good, neat job.

 Perfect for reinforcing joinery.